arduino/docs-content/content/arduino-cloud/00.guides/03.micropython/content.md

 ## Introduction

-This tutorial guides you on how to use the MicroPython library to connect your Arduino device to the Arduino IoT Cloud.
+This tutorial guides you on how to use the MicroPython library to connect your Arduino device to the Arduino Cloud.

 It requires your board to have a version of MicroPython installed, which is covered in [this article](/micropython/basics/board-installation).